Foam Rolling Hip Flexors: Release Tightness and Improve Mobility

 Don't rush this.
 The hip-to-knee roll should take 45, 60 seconds on each side.
 Use internal and external rotation mid-roll to catch the medial and lateral portions of the quad.
 If you want to go deeper, cross your non-rolling ankle over the back of the rolling leg to add bodyweight to one side.

-For detailed technique on that lower portion of the chain, check out the breakdown on what foam rolling your thighs actually does, the two moves complement each other well when done back to back.
+For detailed technique on that lower portion of the chain, check out our breakdown on [what foam rolling your thighs actually does](/blog/what-does-foam-rolling-thighs-do), the two moves complement each other well when done back to back.

 This one is underused and genuinely effective.
 While the roller is sitting on a tender spot in your hip flexor, lift the knee of that leg off the ground slightly, just a few inches, then lower it.
 Repeat 5, 8 times.